 - Advanced critical care and inpatient sub-specialty rotations

-- Our Hospitalist leadership experiences includes interviews with the key physician leaders at Kaiser and place residents “behind-the-scenes” with programs and committees
+- Interviews with the key physician leaders at Kaiser

 Distinction in Medical Education Pathway